To Main Map

 For a wonderful swim after, check out nearby Kahala Beach, secluded Doris Duke Beach, or the popular, perfect waters at Waikiki.

 From Waikiki, drive east down Kalakaua Ave, and turn onto Monsarrat Avenue.
 Continue for about a mile and then turn right into Diamond Head Crater.
-Parking is $5.
-Come early to get a spot.
+Open daily 6am-6pm.
+Last entry is at 4:30pm.

 Mark